EQing in Octaves: Part 1

 What does Gold Clip do?

-Gold Clip is a clipper, loudness saturator, mid to high frequency peak processor, distortion device, box tone generator, clip clock, and true parallel mixer.
-It can be a mastering processor, a unique dynamic effect for mixing, and a creative tool for production.
-It can be clean and reserved, or loud, angry, and distorted.
+It can serve as a mastering processor, a unique dynamic effect for mixing, or a creative tool for production.
+Gold Clip can be clean and reserved or loud, aggressive, and distorted.

 The Three Main Functions